AP6YC/AdaptiveResonance.jl/paper/paper.md

 Though each of these ART software projects (and the very many and disparate implementations of individual algorithms in the literature) combined may implement the majority of ART algorithms relevant to modern research and engineering, together they lack cohesion in programming language and usage.
 When considering ease of use and barrier to entry, many of these projects may be difficult to utilize for those less versed in the ART literature who might still significantly benefit from their use and understanding.

-Lastly, very many ART implementations exist in the MATLAB programming language due to its popularity amongst the research scientists that have been the theory's primary clientele, which is at the detriment to those without private MATLAB licenses in research and industry.
+Lastly, many ART implementations exist in the MATLAB programming language due to its popularity amongst the research scientists that have been the theory's primary clientele, which is at the detriment to those without private MATLAB licenses in research and industry.
 The Julia programming language is selected for this open-source ART package implementation due to its syntactic ease of use and speed of development without comprimising computational efficiency due to the language's just-in-time compilation.

 # Adaptive Resonance Theory